-It's the ideal to season to walk and explore Tenerife, not just spend time at the beach.
+It's the ideal season to walk and explore Tenerife on foot, not just spend time at the beach.

 The north and the south both have pleasant temperatures, so it's again the perfect season to go hiking in the north or to explore the trails inside Teide National Park.

-Usually in February there's also carnival season, with the carnival in Tenerife being the second largest in the world after the one in Rio de Janeiro.
+February is usually carnival month, with the carnival in Tenerife being the second largest in the world after the one in Rio de Janeiro.

 Other busy and expensive times are Christmas, New Year's Even and Easter, so you should avoid those times also.

-Low season in Tenerife means the months of October - November and March, April, May, with the exception of Semana Santa and Easter.
+Low season in Tenerife means the months of October (except October half-term week), November and March, April, May, with the exception of Easter break.

 During these months you'll find the best flight deals to Tenerife, as well as cheaper accommodation.

-The upside is that Tenerife is an all year resort island, meaning that you can enjoy it the same at any time of the year, since none of the attractions close down for winter or any other time.
+The upside is that Tenerife is a year-round resort island, meaning that you can enjoy its beauty at any time of the year since none of the attractions close down for winter or any other time.

 So if you're wondering when it's the cheapest time to visit Tenerife, definitely go for one of the autumn or spring months and you'll still enjoy a fabulous time on this privileged island.